chadbramwell/write_a_c_compiler/README.md

    * Added more testing stuff like the ability to test full directories for lex and such.
 * 8/29/2019 - STAGE 5 _INPROGRESS_
   * Lex didn't require any extra work for '=' (aka assignment operator).
   * AST complete but untested.
-Next up is ASM gen work.
-  * TODO: store local variables in func of ASTNode. (so we can calculate correct size to allocate on stack)
+* 9/2/2019 - STAGE 5 _INPROGRESS_
+  * Added "strings" - a chunk of memory to store all identifiers and enable instant comparison of strings by comparing pointers.
+This doubled the speed of my compiler and all I did was replace my usage of std::string.

+## TODO (other than Stages)
+* Eliminate clang depedency (by generating binary directly)
+* LEARN: compare CL/Clang/GCC optimized assembly to my generated assembly
+* Update Simplify to write out original source with modifications (currently writes out using ASTNodes which elimates all user formatting)
-  * TODO: stringslab so I don't have to copy std::string around everywhere and so I can get back to using memset(0)
+* ~~stringslab so I don't have to copy std::string around everywhere and so I can get back to using memset(0)~~ **see "strings.h"**
+* Try new simplify rule: Variable elimination (ex: "int main(){int a = 2;return a;}" should become "int main(){return 2;}"
+* Try adding warning for unitialized variable

 ## Useful links:
 * http://www.wilfred.me.uk/blog/2014/08/27/baby-steps-to-a-c-compiler/